Taher-web-dev/dmart/readme.md

   - Management  : Create/update/delete schema, content, scripts, triggers, users and roles
   - Discovery   : Users, paths, scripts, changes/history, schema and content
   - Consumption : Content/attachments, scripts and submissions

+The primary type of entries is "Content" which is a json data that could be linked with a schema for strict validation.

+ACL rules are used to control permissions of users and groups on the space.

 ###  Folder hierarchy ...

 ```